-The Board will be provided sufficient copies of with the relevant application documents in advance of the meetings.
+The Board will be provided sufficient copies of the relevant application documents in advance of the meetings.
 The Board will make a recommendation to approve the application, amend the application, or deny the application, or may request that additional information be provided prior to making a final decision.
 The Board will also make a recommendation as to the type and amount of funding and whether additional requirements should be placed in any funding agreement.
-The Board will also establish the interest rate, which will generally be the greater of a minimum of 2.5% or the 10-yearlike Treasury Note rate, for loans and the penalty rate for grant fundsloans.7 which will generally be a minimum of 2.5% or the 10-year Treasury Note rate.
-The iInterest accrual will not be applied to funds that are yet to be disbursed.
+The Board will also establish the interest rate for loans and penalty rate for grant funds.
+The interest accrual will not be applied to funds that are yet to be disbursed.